a-b-street/abstreet/docs/articles/trafficsim/article.md

 accelerating properly; maybe it's easier with A/B Street's simplified movement model.

+Currently in A/B Street, cars will pick the least backed-up lane when there's a choice.
+They make this decision once when they reach the front of a queue; look for `opportunistically_lanechange` in `router.rs`.
+The decision could be improved.

 ### Pedestrians

 Pedestrian modeling -- in `mechanics/walking.rs` is way simpler.
 Pedestrians